and Direct Current

 Figure 4-2. - Elliptical satellite orbit.

-ANGLE OF INCLINATION. - The ANGLE OF INCLINATION (angle between
+ANGLE of INCLINATION. - The ANGLE of INCLINATION (angle between

 third parameter used to describe the orbit data of a satellite.
 Figure 4-3 depicts

 the angle of inclination between the equatorial plane and the orbital plane.
 Most

 satellites orbit the earth in orbital planes that do not coincide with the equatorial

-plane of the earth.
-A

-satellite orbiting in any plane not identical with the equatorial
+plane of the earth. a satellite orbiting in any plane not identical with the equatorial

 Figure 4-3. - Inclined satellite orbit.

 The inclination of the orbit determines the area covered by the path of the satellite.

 As shown in figure 4-4, the greater the inclination, the greater the amount of surface

 Figure 4-4. - Effect of orbit plane inclination on satellite coverage.

-SPECIAL TYPES OF INCLINED ORBITS. - A satellite orbiting in a plane that coincides with the
+Special TYPES of INCLINED ORBITS. - a satellite orbiting in

-equatorial plane of the earth is in an EQUATORIAL ORBIT.
-A satellite orbiting in an inclined orbit with an angle of inclination of
+ORBIT. a satellite orbiting in an inclined orbit with an angle of inclination of

 90 degrees or near 90 degrees is in a POLAR ORBIT.

 a circular orbit is a special type of elliptical orbit.
 You should realize a circular

 equal.
 Mean height above earth, instead of perigee and apogee, is used in describing

-of the terms mentioned earlier in this chapter.
-A satellite in a circular orbit
+of the terms mentioned earlier in this chapter. a satellite in a circular orbit

 orbit.
 At this altitude the period of rotation of the satellite is 24 hours, the

 is in sync with the rotational motion of the earth.
 Although inclined and polar

 in the sky.
 Figure 4-5 shows how one of these satellites can provide coverage to

 almost half the surface of the earth.

 Figure 4-5. - Illumination from a synchronous satellite.